slskd/slskd/docs/config.md

 Users can be blacklisted by adding their username to the `members` list.
 Additionally, users can be blacklisted by IP address, or range of addresses by adding a CIDR entry to the `cidrs` list.

+Users added to the blacklist will be blocked from enqueueing any new files.
+Any existing active or queued transfers will need to be cancelled manually.

 **YAML**
 ```yaml
 groups: